 |Live Christmas Music at the Americana in Glendale, California (Photo credit: Wikipedia)|

 Andrew Bernardin at A Daily Dose of Doubt (update: link no longer active) asks whether he is the only one offended by what he describes as an "involuntary audio bath in dogma."
 No Andrew, you are certainly not alone.
 I'm not sure if "offended" is the best label for how I feel.
 For me, being offended generally includes some element of surprise (i.e., I can't believe they are doing such and such).
 In this situation, I don't have this reaction.
-I expect the pervasive noise pollution each December.
-So what terms would I use to describe by emotional reaction?
-I'm probably somewhere between "annoyed" and "disgusted" (depending on the level of blatant Jesus content) when encountering this celebration of ancient superstition.
+I have come to expect the pervasive noise pollution each December.
+So what terms would I use to describe my reaction?
+I'm probably somewhere between "annoyed" and "disgusted" (depending on the level of blatant Jesus content) when encountering this celebration of superstition.

 I attempted to temper my feelings of having my ears and beliefs violated with this line of reasoning: It's just folk music.
 They're telling stories about folk heroes.Andrew then remembers that lives have been ruined - even lost - for the crime of not believing in the phenomena described by these songs.
 He realizes that many people today think less of him for not believing in them himself.

 Like Andrew, I would prefer that all the Christ stuff be kept out of the public sphere, whether it is December or any other month.
 I recognize that this is an unrealistic expectation.
 When a business chooses to play this music, they are catering to the majority of their employees and shoppers.
 As long as their competitors are doing the same, I'm not sure anybody can question the soundness of this decision.
 However, by catering to the wishes of the Christian majority, they run the risk of alienating non-believers and non-Christian believers.